|

 violence and terror to consolidate their government’s power and win the civil

 war.
-The Bolsheviks relegated all of their opponents as ‘class enemies’: the
+The Bolsheviks designated all of their opponents as ‘class enemies’: the

 Russian nobility, the Russian bourgeoisie, and the interventionist capitalist

 armies.
-To win the war, policies like nationalization of industries and state
+To win the war required the nationalization of industries and state

 policies ideologically as first moves towards communism.
 In 1918 there was